LexGlu/binance-api/README.md

 - 'taker_buy_quote_asset_volume' - volume of the quote asset bought by taker during the candlestick (float)

 ### Task 2
-The Flask UI is implemented in [app.py](./app.py).
+The Flask UI is implemented in [app.py](./app/app.py).
 It uses the data from the database to display candlesticks and piechart.
 The candlesticks and piechart are implemented using plotly library.
-The UI is available at http://localhost:5555 (several charts are available, you can switch between them using the list in the top left corner).
+The UI is available at http://localhost:8000 (several charts are available, you can switch between them using the list in the top left corner).
+Gunicorn is used as a WSGI HTTP Server.

 ![image1](./images/image1.png)